The perineum is the area between the genitals and the anus. There are many different possible causes of pain in this part of the body.

 Sitz baths, numbing sprays, and over-the-counter pain relievers can provide short term relief.
 Pelvic floor physical therapy is useful for managing symptoms in the long term.
 In some cases, the episiotomy can injure surrounding areas, and it may make surgery necessary.

-Both males and females can experience other perineal injuries.
+Both males and females can experience

 Trauma, such as that from a fall or an assault, can damage the muscles or skin of the perineum.
 Some health conditions, including diabetes, can cause nerve damage in the perineum.